Count that day won when, turning on its axis, this earth imposes no additional taxes.

 Good judgment comes from experience, and often experience comes from bad judgment.

-The error of youth is to believe that intelligence is a substitute for experience, while the error of age is to believe that experience is a substitute for intelligence.
+while the error of age is to believe that experience is a substitute for intelligence.

 You cannot acquire experience by making experiments.
 You cannot create experience.
 You must undergo it.